5 Science-Backed Health Benefits of Chia Seeds

-We've said it once, but it's worth saying again: Chia seeds pack in an impressive 11 grams of fiber in just two tablespoons, making it a fantastic appetite suppressant and one of the best weight loss foods.
+We've said it once, but it's worth saying again: Chia seeds pack in an impressive 10 grams of fiber per ounce, making it a fantastic appetite suppressant and one of the best weight loss foods.
 "All that fiber slows down the absorption of nutrients and the conversion of carbs to sugar, meaning you'll be less likely to nosh an hour after breakfast or lunch," Brown says.

 Get the Benefits: Getting a boost of fiber with your morning meal is the perfect way to keep yourself full and avoid giving in to those donuts in the office.
 Try sprinkling one tablespoon of chia seeds on a bowl of oatmeal to add texture and feel satiated straight through the morning.

 Brown says that chia seeds are an easy way to ensure you get all the water you need in a day, helping you power through your endless lineup of meetings.
 "Chia is hydrophilic, which is a fancy way of saying it soaks up water," she explains.
 "Chia seeds expand to as much as 10 times their size when in liquid, helping you feel full and reducing your appetite."

-Get the Benefits: Bring a chia-based snack to work that you can reach for (guilt free!) if the midafternoon yawns hit hard.
-Try making chia pudding with 1/2 cup chia seeds, 2 cups unsweetened almond milk and vanilla extract to taste.
+Get the Benefits: Bring a chia-based snack to work that you can reach for (guilt-free!) if the mid-afternoon yawns hit hard.
+Try making chia pudding with 1/2 cup chia seeds, 2 cups unsweetened almond milk, and vanilla extract to taste.
 Play around with your spice rack to find your favorite combo–just be sure to avoid too much added sugar!
 Always in a rush?
 Stock up on Chia Pods for a quick grab-and-go snack.

 Chia has a long-standing reputation for being all-star pre-workout fuel.
 "Chia was known as a 'running food' in ancient Mayan and Aztec cultures," Brown explains.
 "In fact, 'chia' is actually the Mayan word for 'strength.'"
 We certainly think those Mayans may have been onto something, because, as Brown argues, the pre-sweat diet is just as important as the workout itself.
-"The better you fuel for workouts, the better those workouts—and resulting calorie burning and weight loss—will be."
+"The better you fuel for workouts, the better those workouts—and resulting calorie-burning and weight loss—will be."